JMazurkiewicz/GKOM-well-with-wheel/README.md

 * Left arrow - rotate left
 * Right arrow - rotate right

+Other:

+* ESC - exit

 ## Branches

 * `main` - the main branch with updated project
 * `dev` - obsolete branch with minor fixes done after handing in assignment
-* `original` - old branch with original, handed in, project
+* `original` - old branch with original, handed in, project (with docs and most of commit messages written in Polish)

 ## Team